chris-prener/biscale/index.md

 ### Internal Improvements
   * `sf` is now a suggested package instead of an imported package, and several dependencies have been removed in the process of re-factoring all of the code in `biscale`.

+### Documentation Improvements
+  * Documentation updates have been made, including the addition of a number of new examples and vignettes.
+These include detailed articles on bivariate palettes, working with breaks and legends, and creating bivariate maps with raster data.

 ## Installation
 The easiest way to get `biscale` is to install it from CRAN: